COLUMNColumn

 11. For Hoi An basket boats, come here!
 Cam Thanh Coconut Village

 If you visit Hoi An, Vietnam, be sure to experience ecotourism in the Bay Mau coconut forest.
-This tour, cruising the nature-rich rivers of Quang Nam Province in round basket boats, is a perfect chance to enjoy tranquil scenery and local culture.
+This tour takes you along the lush rivers of Quang Nam Province in round basket boats, offering a perfect opportunity to enjoy tranquil scenery and local culture.

-As you move through the lush coconut groves, the chirping of birds and the murmur of the river will make you forget the bustle of the city.
-Basket-boat dance performances and boat races by locals are a must-see.
+As you move through the verdant coconut forest, you are enveloped by birdsong and the murmur of the river, helping you forget the bustle of the city.
+The basket-boat dance performances and boat races by locals are must-sees.

 Watching fishermen catch fish using traditional methods is also a valuable experience.
-This simple yet skillful scene brings river life close to you.
+These simple yet expert scenes bring the river life closer to you.

-It’s also recommended to observe fishermen practicing traditional techniques and to try local flavors such as nipa palm chè.
+We also recommend observing the fishermen at work and tasting local flavors such as nipa palm chè.
 The warm hospitality of the people of Hoi An will surely soothe your heart.

 The dry season from January to September is recommended.

-Located about 3 km from central Hoi An, in Cam Thanh ward.
+Located about 3 km from central Hoi An, in Cam Thanh.

 Cam Thanh Coconut Village (Rung Dua Bay Mau)